 Partnership working is vital for identifying those who are most at risk.
-So, we will continue to build on the numbers of our 'Safe and Well partners', to ensure we can engage and support high risk, vulnerable people wherever they are in South Yorkshire.
+So, we will continue to build on the numbers of our referral partners, to ensure we can engage and support high risk, vulnerable people wherever they are in South Yorkshire.